mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 # odml RDF mapping difficulties

-As a general concept, odML entities where considered as Graph nodes while odML entity attributes where considered graph leaves or end points.
 Another problemset was that there is no order within a graph which from our point of view was only an issue with the actual property values that have to be kept in order.
 For all other entities order of same-level entities like Sections or Properties in an odml document are by definition not relevant and do not have to be taken into consideration when converting to a graph representation, as long as the hierarchical structure is still observerved.
 To this end we had to ensure, that identical entities like Sections or Properties could be uniquely identfied to keep the hierarchical structure intact.
 To this end, we used the ID, that each odML entity already has to uniquely identify itself within and even across odML documents, to identify the entities in the graph as well.
 The following two examples describe the Problem and how it was solved:

     In the following document structure